strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 </Tabs>

-3. When prompted, apply the Transfer token.
+3. When prompted, apply the transfer token.
 4. When the transfer is complete you can return to the second Strapi instance and see that the content is successfully transferred.

 :::tip